SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Napoleon being napolean
 		* napolean tried to spread ideas of the revolution A26
 		* French Rev shaked europe A27
+		* Bloodshead or whatever, but eventually we got there and got a better policy A30

 * Its advantageous to do business instead of doing brute territorialism A12
 	* The britons did not want to assimilate in the Indeas A19